 |This paper will talk about A, B, and C.|

-That’s a very weak reasoning blueprint; this paper lacks a purpose.
-All it does is introduce a list of subpoints.
-An academic paper has do more than “talk about” a string of topics.
-A strong reasoning blueprint will knit those topics together in order to defened a claim.
+|Yes, this is a clear list of three points, but an academic author has do more than “talk about” a string of sub-topics.
+A strong reasoning blueprint will knit those topics together in order to defend a position on a topic.|

 |X is better than Y.|

 Examples of thesis statements with a reasoning blueprint: